 During alternate summers the Biology Department offers a two-course program on San Salvador, The Bahamas.
 Students study marine taxonomy, morphology and structure, and ecology.
-Each student also conducts independent research with the purpose of eventual publication.
+Each student also conducts independent research.

 Wittenberg also offers a minor in Marine Science, which prepares students for advanced study in Marine Biology and Oceanography.
 See the section on Marine Science for details.